Question: I have a clivia plant, or kaffir lily, and would like to know something about its culture.

-During this time it needs plenty of warmth, direct sunlight, water and slow-release fertilizer.
-When in growth the average temperature of the home should remain around 70 to 75 degrees in the daytime with the usual ten degree drop at night, seems well suited to this native of South Africa.
+During this time it needs plenty of warmth, direct sunlight, water, and slow-release fertilizer.
+When in growth the average temperature of the home should remain around 70° to 75° degrees Fahrenheit in the daytime with the usual 10° degree drop at night, seems well suited to this native of South Africa.
 Light from an east or south window is conducive to its good growth.

 Clivia Plant Care And Culture Requires Rest